About Aerolamp

 The People Behind Aerolamp

-Before getting involved with Aerolamp, Vivian had been studying the safety and efficacy of far-UVC technology at Dr. Brenner’s lab at Columbia University.
-While conducting aerosol experiments, she noticed how many commercial lamps had short lifespans and inconsistent output.
-She was hindered by the very tools she and her team relied on.
+Before getting involved with Aerolamp, Vivian Belenky had been studying the safety and efficacy of far-UVC technology at Dr. Brenner's lab at Columbia University.
+While conducting aerosol experiments, she noticed how many commercial lamps had short lifespans and inconsistent output, impacting her research.
 She turned to the OSLUV Project, an open-source engineering initiative focused on expanding access to clean indoor air technologies.
 Using their designs, she began 3D-printing and hand-assembling her own far-UVC lamps.

 The open-source lamp was the design of Rachel of Entropic Engineering–a small Minnesota-based engineering consultancy–and the OSLUV Project.
 Since OSLUV is a small engineering nonprofit with a narrow mission of supporting far-UVC research, not a group in a position to commit to the level of stable production and distribution needed to run a manufacturing company, Rachel teamed up with Misha and Vivian to make her design more accessible for people at scale.

-The very earliest OSLUV lamp that Misha still uses at his home in California
+• An early OSLUV design of a far-UV lamp that Misha still uses at his home in Oakland

-Vivian’s Very Serious and Professional demo during the 3rd Annual International Congress on Far-UVC Science and Technology when Aerolamp first launched
+• Aerolamp’s impromptu debut at the 3rd Annual International Congress on Far-UVC Science and Technology

 Important Links

-Blueprint biosecurity report: a comprehensive overview of the current state of knowledge for far-UVC
+Read a comprehensive overview of the current state of knowledge for far-UVC technology.